Ceelog/phpdoc-en/src/set/mysqlinfo.md

 *What is PHP's MySQL Native Driver?*

-In order to communicate with the MySQL database server the *mysql* extension, *mysqli* and the PDO MYSQL driver each use a low-level library that implements the required protocol.
+In order to communicate with the MySQL database server, *mysqli* and the PDO MYSQL driver each use a low-level library that implements the required protocol.
 In the past, the only available library was the MySQL Client Library, otherwise known as *libmysqlclient*.

 However, the interface presented by *libmysqlclient* was not optimized for communication with PHP applications, as *libmysqlclient* was originally designed with C applications in mind.
-For this reason the MySQL Native Driver, *mysqlnd*, was developed as an alternative to *libmysqlclient* for PHP applications.
+For this reason, the MySQL Native Driver, *mysqlnd*, was developed as an alternative to *libmysqlclient* for PHP applications.

-The *mysql* extension, the *mysqli* extension and the PDO MySQL driver can each be individually configured to use either *libmysqlclient* or *mysqlnd*.
+Both, the *mysqli* extension and the PDO MySQL driver can each be individually configured to use either *libmysqlclient* or *mysqlnd*.
 As *mysqlnd* is designed specifically to be utilised in the PHP system it has numerous memory and speed enhancements over *libmysqlclient*.
 You are strongly encouraged to take advantage of these improvements.

-> **Note**:
->
-> The MySQL Native Driver can only be used with MySQL server versions
-> 4.1.3 and later.

 The MySQL Native Driver is implemented using the PHP extension framework.
 The source code is located in `ext/mysqlnd`.
 It does not